 You'll have to manually remove the check from the "English (New Zealand)" box each time you run Monolingual, but you can't get any safer than that for protecting the English resources.
 From experience, I can say this isn't necessary for U.S. English users.
 English and U.S. English should by the only choices you ever need unchecked.
 But do what you feel is best for you.

 You can really just ignore the Input Menu tab.
-The amount of hard drive space you'd save by removing unwanted Keyboard Layouts and Input Methods is miniscule.
+The amount of hard drive space you'd save by removing unwanted Keyboard Layouts and Input Methods is minuscule.
 It's simply not worth the time it takes to check the boxes.
+The Input Menu tab has been eliminated in later versions of Monolingual, as shown below.

-Monolingual has had major changes made to it in the last couple of releases to keep it from damaging Rosetta on Intel based Macs.
+Monolingual has had major changes made to it in the earlier releases to keep it from damaging Rosetta on Intel based Macs.
 It is also now smart enough not to remove architectures that your application would need to run.
-Here's two different views of that tab.
+Here's three different views of that tab.
 The first is how it automatically appears on a dual 2 GHz PowerPC G5.
 The second on an Intel based iMac.
-If you are running Snow Leopard, the option for Intel 64-bit is also automatically unchecked.
+The third in Mountain Lion.
+If you are running Snow Leopard or later, the option for Intel 64-bit is also automatically unchecked, as shown in the right hand image.

 As of version 1.3.7, Monolingual will not remove any architectures from the framework files of the /System/Library/Frameworks/ or /System/Library/PrivateFrameworks/ folders.
 This prevents Monolingual from breaking Rosetta.
 In the case of Cocoa apps, Monolingual also knows not to remove PowerPC code from a non Universal OS X application.
 So even though all PowerPC choices were automatically checked in the Architectures tab on the Intel based iMac, it will not remove the PowerPC code for those apps that contain no Intel code.
 I've run Monolingual numerous times on an Intel based iMac and it has never damaged either Rosetta, Microsoft Office 2004, or any other application that is PowerPC native only.